openphotogrammetry/colmap-cl/README.md

 |COLMAP-CL OpenCL (NV RTX 2070) | 4.527 |
 |COLMAP-CL OpenCL (AMD Vega 56) | 3.423 |

-Benchmark timings are of course highly dependent on the input images and input parameters.
-In general, COLMAP-CL's `patch_match_stereo` processing time grows linearly with the number of source images.
+In general, COLMAP-CL's `patch_match_stereo` processing time grows linearly with the number of source images and is independent of the `PatchMatchStereo.num_samples` argument, whereas COLMAP processing time grows linearly with `PatchMatchStereo.num_samples`.